 Organising an event can be a pretty tricky business.
 Even if it all feels too much, just remember that we're here to support you every step of the way, and every pound you raise will make a difference.
-For example, £2 can send a card of encouragement to a lonely woman in prison.
-That's right, just £2 can change someone's world.
+For example, £5 can give a nourishing home-cooked meal at drop-in, as well as a take away food parcel, to a woman who otherwise might not eat that day.
+That's right, just £5 can change someone's world.